-We try our best to keep the Bandit upgrade time frame just as short as we possibly can, with that said it all depends on our daily work load and in most cases it’s around 10 to 14 business days once in our shop.
+We try our best to keep the Bandit upgrade time frame just as short as we possibly can.
+With that being said, it all depends on our daily work load and in most cases that’s generally 5 weeks once the motor is in our shop.
 However, in cases of extreme work load, the time frame could reach 6 weeks.
 We’ll call for credit card information once your motor is ready to ship back to you.

 Note: Bandit upgrade on Club Car DC Series or Sepex 10 Spline female motor coupling only!

 Note: Bandit upgrade on EZ-GO DC Series or Sepex 19 Spline female motor coupling only!

-Note: We don’t upgrade the following golf cart motors due to being poorly designed an/or the availability of obsolete parts: Hitachi, Fairplay, Zone, Gem, Think, Ruff/Tuff, Star, Tomberlin, FSIP, Baldor, Bad Boy Buggies, Admiral, EMP, Commander; or any double End cap motor male spline or female coupler.
+Note: We don’t upgrade the following golf cart motors due to being poorly designed and/or the availability of obsolete parts: Hitachi, Fairplay, Zone, Gem, Think, Ruff/Tuff, Star, Tomberlin, FSIP, Baldor, Bad Boy Buggies, Admiral, EMP, Commander; or any double End cap motor male spline or female coupler.

 Note: Plum Quick Motors does not recommend running stock motors upgraded to The Bandit on stretch and/or hunting/off road carts.
 Plum Quick motors recommends a custom built motor for these type of applications.